vikassri/vikassri.github.io/_posts/2020-07-23-OpenCV-Basics-1.md

 ```
 ![img](../../resource/opencv/hbirdg.jpg)

-## **Croping and Resizing**
+## **Cropping and Resizing**

-We Can do resizing and croping of images using below code.
+We can do resizing and cropping of images using below code.
 It required when you have big size image, which take lot of time to process.
 So these methods are usable to resize it.

 ```python
 import cv2